nadiahossa1n/news-app/README.md

-A news app built using the Newscatcher Free News API.
+A news app built using the Newscatcher Free News API at https://www.newscatcherapi.com/.
 Deployed live on Vercel.

 # Getting Started with Create React App